Optimizing Warfarin Dosing using Deep Reinforcement Learning: Material and Methods

 \subsection{Problem Description}

 In warfarin dosing, we need to define the patient's characteristics, possible decisions, decision points, and a performance measure to assess the effectiveness of a dosing protocol.

 Our choice of the PK/PD model includes patient's age, CYP2C9, and VKORC1~\cite{hamberg2007pk}.
 Six genotypes of CYP2C9 and three genotypes of VKORC1 are included in the model.
-The distributions for age and genotypes are provided in Table~\ref{tab: patient_parameters} (other necessary attributes for baseline models, discussed in Section~\ref{section: Experiments} are also provided).
-All distributions are based on Aurora database of 14,206 patients with atrial fibrillation~\cite{ravvaz2017personalized}.
+While in an in silico experiment, the distribution of patient characteristics can be left unconstrained, we wanted our cohort of virtual patients to better resemble a cohort of real warfarin recipients.
+To that end, we employed the characteristic information provided by Ravvaz et al. (2017).
+Specifically, Table 3 of that reference shows the extracted data from Aurora Health Care database of 14,206 patients with atrial fibrillation~\cite{ravvaz2017personalized}.
+It includes age, CYP2C9, and VKORC1 that are necessary for the PK/PD model, along with other characteristics, such as weight and height, that are needed for the baseline protocols.
+Table~\ref{tab: patient_parameters} shows all the adopted information.
+It is worth noting that we use these summary statistics to generate virtual patients, and since no living individual is involved about whom information is collected, used, studied, or analyzed, according to chart 1 of OHRP's ``Human Subject Regulations Decision Charts: 2018 Requirements'', this work is exempt from 45 CFR part 46 and does not require IRB approval.
 The choice of genotypes determine the distribution of parameters that describe the PK/PD model, such as volume of distribution, mean transit time, and apparent clearance (detailed description in~\cite{hamberg2007pk}).
 We do not include these in our state definition, as they are not observable.
-In other words, two patients with the same age and genotypes will be different in their response to warfarin.
+In other words, two virtual patients with the same age and genotypes will be different in their response to warfarin.
 We assume that none of the patient characteristics change for any given patient during the dosing trial.